 Utah National Parks Council Finances

-The Utah National Parks Council serves Scout units from Utah county south to Washington county, Juab, Wasatch and Uintah counties.
+The Utah National Parks Council serves Scout units from Utah county south to Washington, Juab, Wasatch and Uintah counties.
 Utah National Parks Council also serves Scout units in Lincoln County and Mesquite, Nevada, and units on the Arizona Strip.
-With its 19 local districts, the Council serves over 85,000 Scouts and is, by far, the nation’s largest BSA Council in terms of numbers of boys and units served.
+With its 19 local districts, the Council serves over 86,000 Scouts and is, by far, the nation’s largest BSA Council in terms of numbers of boys and units served.
 The Council finance details include:

-1. 100% of Friends of Scouting dollars are used to benefit scouting locally in the Utah National Parks Council and its districts.
-As for Scouts in LDS Church-sponsored units, BSA National is funded from Scout registration fees, which Church Headquarters annually pays directly to BSA National.
+1. 100% of Friends of Scouting dollars are used to benefit Scouting locally in the Utah National Parks Council and its districts.
+As for Scouts in Church-sponsored units, BSA National is funded from Scout registration fees, which Church Headquarters annually pays directly to BSA National.

 2. Funds raised through Friends of Scouting are about 40% of the total income budget for the Utah National Parks Council.
 Camping and Activities Revenues make up about 49% of the income budget, while the remaining 11% comes from merchandise and supply sales, interest income, etc.

-3. Scouts’ participation in the Utah National Parks Council 12 camps (Maple Dell, Tifie, Thunder Ridge, etc.) are funded in part by Friends of Scouting dollars.
-Camp fees are subsidized annually by Friends of Scouting dollars in order to keep camp fees lower, allowing the Utah National Parks Council to have the lowest camp prices in the country.
+3. Scouts’ participation in the Utah National Parks Council 13 camps (Maple Dell, Tifie, Thunder Ridge, etc.) are funded in part by Friends of Scouting dollars.
+Camp fees are subsidized annually by Friends of Scouting dollars in order to keep camp fees lower, allowing the Utah National Parks Council to have some of the lowest camp prices in the country.

 - Friends of Scouting dollars are not the typical source with which Utah National Parks Council builds camps, buildings, and similar improvements.
 These funds come from separate donations and returns on past capital and endowment donations.